QARANC.co.uk Find Extra Work

 In Flanders fields.

-Lieutenant Colonel John McRae served in the Canadian Army Medical Corps as a physician.
+Lieutenant Colonel John McCrae served in the Canadian Army Medical Corps as a physician.
 His health deteriorated during the war, especially after a gas attack in Flanders.
 He suffered from asthma and after a bad bout of flu he developed a lung infection and then a brain haemorrhage from which he died on the 28 January 1918 aged 45 years.

 There are some of the artefacts of Lieutenant Colonel John McCrae on display at Eilean Donan Castle in the Highlands of Scotland.
 In the grounds is a replica memorial of that erected in his memory at Wimereux Cemetery at Flanders.
 There is more written about this with photographs at our other website Aboutaberdeen.com on the Eilean Donan Castle Ghosts page.

-Lt Col McRae Memorial
+Lt Col McCrae Memorial

 In Flanders Fields Music

-Canadian composer, singer and songwriter Anthony Hutchcroft has written a moving tribute to Lieutenant Colonel John McRae called In Flanders Fields Music.
-His song is a musical interpretation of Lt Col John McCrae’s poem from the Great War.
+Canadian composer, singer and songwriter Anthony Hutchcroft has written a moving tribute to Lieutenant Colonel John McCrae called In Flanders Fields Music.
+His song is a musical interpretation of Lt Col John McCrae's poem from the Great War.
 For more information or to hear and see a performance of In Flanders Fields Music please visit www.flandersfieldsmusic.com

 The Nursing Sister Grave below is of Sister Lucy Duncan.
 Her headstone reads Q.A.
 Imp.
 Nursing Sce.
 1 March 1917